sheshekabob/plants/Eggplant/README.md

        region="-239,-50,1197,1102"
        fit="cover">
 <param ve-image
-       label="Made in West Bengal, a watercolor of a woman harvesting a giant eggplant is in the style of Kalighat painting, known for its depictions of everyday life" description="A woman pulling giant aubergines from a tree" license="Public domain"
+       label="Made in West Bengal, a watercolor of a woman harvesting a giant eggplant is in the style of Kalighat painting, known for its depictions of everyday life, nineteenth century." description="A woman pulling giant aubergines from a tree" license="Public domain"
-       attribution="A woman pulling giant aubergines from a tree.
-Watercolour.
+       attribution="A woman pulling giant aubergines from a tree, nineteenth century, watercolor with pencil.
 Wellcome Collection. https://wellcomecollection.org/works/buu2vm47.
 Public domain." url="https://iiif.wellcomecollection.org/image/V0044992/full/640%2C/0/default.jpg"
        region="-213,52,1067,902"
        fit="cover">